-COMPETENCY 1.
+Ochcious ought fobicitis // Oocial Awareness COMPETENCY 1.
 EMERGING 2.
 DEVELOPING 3.
 PROFICIENT 4.
 APPLYING Collaborating across difference (GC.SA.1.a) I can collaborate with people who have diverse perspectives and backgrounds.
 (GC.SA.1.a.1) I can discuss differences with people who have diverse perspectives and backgrounds.
 (GC.SA.1.a.2) I collaborate with people who have diverse perspectives and backgrounds in order to improve outcomes.
 (GC.SA.1.a.3) I engage and actively look for ways to collaborate with people who have diverse perspectives and backgrounds in order to improve outcomes.
-(GC.SA.1.a.4) Diverse Perspectives (GC.SA.1) Situating my pers spective (GC.SA.1.b) Recognize the value of differences.
+(GC.SA.1.a.4) Diverse Perspectives (GC.SA.1) Recognize the value Situating my perspective (GC.SA.1.b) of differences.
 Recognize and act upon the importance of diverse perspectives.
 I can identify the facts that I may hold about a given circumstance.
 (GC.SA.1.b.1) I can identify the facts, assumptions, and biases that I may hold about a given circumstance.
 (GC.SA.1.b.2) I identify the facts, assumptions, and biases that form my perspective on a given issue/circumstance and analyze relationships among them.
-(GC.SA.1.b.3) I identify the facts, assumptions, and biases that form my perspective on a given issue/circumstance and analyze them for oppressive exclusionary elements (e.g., racism, homophobia etc.).
+(GC.SA.1.b.3) I identify the facts, assumptions, and biases that form my perspective on a given issue/circumstance and analyze them for oppressive or exclusionary elements (e.g., racism, homophobia, etc.).
 (GC.SA.1.b.4) Holders of po wer (GC.SA.2.a) I can identify the holder(s) of power in historical social and political situations/contexts.
-I can identify the primary holder(s) of power in historical social and political situations/contexts.
-I identify the primary holder(s) of power in social, political, and cultural situations/contexts, and I identify the primary holder(s) of power in social political, cultural, and economic situations/
+(GC.SA.2.a.1) I can identify the primary holder(s) of power in historical social and political situations/contexts.
+(GC.SA.2.a.2) I identify the primary holder(s) of power in social, political, and cultural situations/contexts, and explain my rationale.
+(GC.SA.2.a.3) l identify the primary holder(s) of power in social, political, cultural, and economic situations/ contexts, analyze the relationship between them, and explain my rationale (GC SA 2 a 4)